Dependent measures in independent theories: Preliminaries from measure theory

 Let $X$ be a compact Hausdorff space.
 The space of continuous real-valued functions on $X$ is denoted here by $C(X)$.
 The smallest $\sigma$-algebra containing the open sets is called the class of Borel sets.
 By a Borel measure on $X$ we mean a finite measure defined for all Borel sets.
 A Radon measure on $X$ is a Borel measure which is regular.
 Recall that a measure is {\em complete} if for any null measurable set $E$ every $F\subseteq E$ is measurable.
 It is known that every Borel measure on a compact space has a unique extension to a complete measure. {\bf In this paper, we always assume that every Radon measure is complete.}

 In the following, given a measure $\mu$ and $k\geqslant 1$, the symbol $\mu^k$ stands for $k$-fold product of $\mu$ and $\mu^*$ stands for the outer measure of $\mu$.

-The following fundamental notion has been invented by David H. Fremlin, namely $\mu$-stability, which in the model theory context we will call {\em dependent measure}.
+The following fundamental concept introduced by David H. Fremlin, namely the concept of $\mu$-stability, is a property for a set of functions relative to a fixed measure.
+In model theory, we will fix the set of functions/formulas and introduce its corresponding concept for measures, namely {\em dependent measure}.\footnote{We emphasis that Fremlin's use of the word ``stable" is not directly connected to the use of this word in model theory.} (Cf. Definition~3.2 for the definition of dependent measure.)
 From a logical point of view, this notion was first studied in \cite{K-amenable} in the framework of {\em integral logic}.

 \begin{Definition}[$\mu$-stability] Let $A\subseteq C(X)$ be a pointwise bounded family of real-valued continuous functions on $X$.
 Suppose that $\mu$ is a Borel probability measure on $X$.
 We say that $A$ is {\em $\mu$-stable}, if there is {\bf no} measurable subset $E\subseteq X$ with $\mu(E)>0$ and $s<r$ such that for each $k=\{1,\ldots k\}$ \end{Definition}